parthivrmenon/aws_saa/05_ec2_fundamentals.md

 - NOTE: when stopping Spot Instances for good, first make sure the Spot Request is cancelled

 ## Spot Fleets
+* Specify a Spot Fleet request:
+    - Target Capacity : instances or vcpu/mem
+    - Network/Azs
+    - Instance Requirements: Instance Types or min/max vcpu,mem
+    - Allocation Strategy
-* set of Spot Instances + (optional) On-Demand Instances
+* can include a set of Spot Instances + (optional) On-Demand Instances
-* The Spot Fleet will try to meet the target capacity with price constraints:
-    * Define possible launch pools: instance types, OS, AZs
-    * can have multiple launch pools to choose from
-    * Spot Fleet stops launching instances when reaching capacity or max cost
-* Strategies to allocate Spot Instances:
+* can automatically replace interrupted Spot Instance
+* Allocation Strategy:
     * lowestPrice: from the pool with lowest price(cost optimization)
     * diversified: distribute across all pools (availability)
-    * capacityOptimized: pool with optimal capacity for number of instances
+    * capacityOptimized: pool with highest spare capacity. ie. Least likely to be interrupted.
-    * priceCapacityOptimized(recommended): pools with highest capcaity, then select the pool with the lowest price (best choice for most workloads)
+    * priceCapacityOptimized(recommended): pools with highest capacity, then select the pool with the lowest price (best choice for most workloads)

 ## Elastic IP
 fixed public IPv4 address for your EC2 instance